StephenDoyle10/lyrics/README.md

 4. change the setup of the server to first connect with the database and then start the Express application (in api/server.js)

-5. made a small change to schema.graphql to the Greeting type, as anytime a new entry is made to a MongoDB collection, an id number is automatically generated.
+5. made a small change to schema.graphql to the Greeting type, as anytime a new document is made to a MongoDB collection, an id number is automatically generated.
 So we add this to to the Greeting type with "_id: ID!"
 Also, reflect this change on the loadData query variable in the GreetingsParent.jsx file by adding _id to the list of fields that are return by the query.

 6. also, you can now delete the variable in the server.js where we were keeping our data, as this is now stored and retireved from a MongoDB database.